ingig/code-narrator/docs/src/config/DefaultSettings.ts.md

 ## Methods

-### get()
+### get(): ICodeNarratorConfig

 This method returns an object containing the default settings for the Code Narrator application.
-The settings include:
+The returned object implements the `ICodeNarratorConfig` interface.

+### getFilesToExclude(): string[]

+This private static method returns an array of file and folder paths that should be excluded from the Code Narrator application.
+It combines the default exclusions with the ones specified in the `.gitignore` file.

+## Properties

+### gptModel: string

+This static property holds the GPT model name, which is set to `'gpt-4'`.

+## Configuration Object

+The configuration object returned by the `get()` method contains the following properties:

 - `config_files`: An array of configuration file names.
 - `project_file`: The main project file name.